ktran0918/Linear-Algebra-Calculator/README.md

 * Input has no numbers.

 The user will be asked to reenter when their input is rejected.

+### Command line arguments
+Command line arguments is a planned feature that will be implemented very soon.
+Here is a list of command line arguments that can be passed to the program:
+* -h: display manual, the end of which the user will be given the option to run the core program
+* -d [matrix input]: calculate the determinant of the given matrix
+* -rref [matrix input]: row reduce to RREF
+* -eval [matrix input]: calculate the eigenvalue
+* -evec [matrix input]: calculate the eigenvector
+* -null [matrix input]: find the basis for the null space
+* [matrix input] + [matrix input]: add two matrices
+* [matrix input] - [matrix input]: subtract the second matrix from the first
+* [matrix input] * [matrix input]: multiply 2 matrices
+* More command line options will be created if more features are implemented.

 ## Linear Algebra Operations
 Here is a list of planned features: